apache/bookkeeper/docker/Readme.md

 # How to use this image

 Bookkeeper needs [Zookeeper](https://zookeeper.apache.org/) in order to preserve its state and publish its bookies (bookkepeer servers).
-The client only need to connect to a Zookkeeper server in the ensamble in order to obtain the list of Bookkeeper servers.
+The client only need to connect to a Zookkeeper server in the ensemble in order to obtain the list of Bookkeeper servers.

 ## TL;DR